fbalgobin11/AZURE-AD-SSO-LABS/labs/lab6-scim-provisioning-salesforce/readme.md

 <cite index="32-1">To get your Salesforce security token, open a new tab and sign into the same Salesforce admin account.
 On the top right corner of the page, select your name, and then select Settings.</cite>

+Create SCIM service Account:
+In Salesforce go to Setup → Administration → Users → New User and create:

+Field	Value
+First Name	SCIM
+Last Name	Integration
+Email	Your real Gmail
+Username	scim.integration@zuniverse7.dev
+User Licence	Salesforce
+Profile	System Administrator (or a custom profile with API Enabled + Manage Users)

+Then generate the Security Token from that account and use those credentials in Entra.

 1. Log into your Salesforce Developer org
 2. Click your name/avatar in the top right → **Settings**
 3. In the left navigation, expand **My Personal Information**